Understanding of Grey Market Premium in IPO

 It’s the additional amount over the IPO price that investors are willing to pay to get the shares in the grey market.
 Let’s assume the issue price for stock X is Rs.
 60.

-If the grey market premium will be traded 50% premium that means people are ready to buy the shares of the company X for Rs 90 (60+ 50% of 60).
+If the grey market premium will be traded at 50% premium that means people are ready to buy the shares of the company X for Rs 90 (60+ 50% of 60).
 In the same way, some stocks would be traded at a discounted price.

 Let us take one example, Ravi is a stock market trader and he applies for the IPO shares of almost 500 shares in his trading account.
 Meanwhile, some of the other investors predict the value of the share is much higher than its issue price.
-These people ready to pay higher than the issue price and they approach grey market dealers to find the sellers of IPO shares.
+These people are ready to pay higher than the issue price and they approach grey market dealers to find the sellers of IPO shares.

 IPO Applicant (Seller) ——–>Dealer———->Buyer